neurips25-eai/neurips25-eai.github.io/faq.md

 ## Support

 ### Who can I contact for questions or support?

-If you have any questions or need assistance, please reach out to us at `TianweiBao@u.northwestern.edu`.
+If you have any questions or need assistance, please reach out to us at `TianweiBao@u.northwestern.edu` or post in our [Slack](https://join.slack.com/t/eaichallengen-xzk8506/shared_invite/zt-3cm0dms1t-tvylNsamaZQgC03k0kBB9g).
 We are here to help!